laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-16/day-1/lecture-materials/token-based-auth-with-react-and-jwts.md

 2. Refactor the server to provide a JWT when a user signs up.
 3. Persist the token (JWT) on the client.
 4. Update the `<App>` component's state to hold the authenticated user's info.
-5. Refactor the `<NavBar>`'s display based on auth status.
+5. Refactor the `<Header>`'s display based on auth status.
 6. Implement Log Out functionality.
 7. Update the `user` in `<App>`'s state when signing up.
 8. Implement Log In functionality.
 9. Provide the token when making AJAX requests.
 10. Verify JWTs sent by the client and add the `user` to the Express `request` object.
-11. Implement authorization: Protect the `/high-scores` client-side route.
+11. Implement authorization: Protect the `/people` client-side route.
 12. Implement authorization: Protect server-side routes with custom middleware.